SpaceBeeGaming/OC-robot-controller/PULL_REQUEST_TEMPLATE.md

 ## Reasons
-Please ellaborate on the changes, why did you make them?
+Please elaborate on the changes, why did you make them?